al-caveman/cavemancms/content_raw/faggottest/article.md

 + Technically, _in the thought experiment_, the faggot is fucking the anus, not the butt, not the legs.
-+ The reason a faggot appreciates an anus that's attached to a man's butt is because of the _context_ around the anus (e.g. attached to a hairy man's ass that's attached to a face with shaved beard).
++ The reason a faggot appreciates an anus that's attached to a man's butt is because of the _context_ around the anus.
+E.g. attached to a hairy man's ass that's attached to a face with shaved beard.
-+ Such context information (e.g. stuff around anus) is a very high-level information that is processed by the brain IMO.
++ Such context information is a very high-level information.
 + High-level context-information is IMO processed by the brain.
 + IMO neural activity about context information is by far mostly influenced by the past memory, or environment, than (say) genes.